Yainer Diaz Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective eight K/9, the third-worst in the league.
+- The Guardians pitching staff is 28th in the league with a collective 7.9 strikeouts per nine innings.

-- The Guardians' 3.84 team ERA ranks fifth among all MLB pitching staffs.
+- The Guardians' 3.87 team ERA ranks sixth among all MLB pitching staffs.

-- Guardians pitchers combine to give up the second-fewest home runs in baseball (108 total, one per game).
+- The Guardians allow the second-fewest home runs in baseball (109 total, one per game).

-- Syndergaard makes the start for the Guardians, his 13th of the season.
-He is 1-4 with a 7.16 ERA and 38 strikeouts in 55 1/3 innings pitched.
+- The Guardians will send Williams (1-2) out for his eighth start of the season.
+He is 1-2 with a 3.35 ERA and 31 strikeouts through 37 2/3 innings pitched.

-- The righty last pitched for the Los Angeles Dodgers on Wednesday, June 7, when he threw three innings against the Cincinnati Reds, allowing six earned runs while giving up seven hits.
+- In his last appearance on Wednesday, the right-hander threw four scoreless innings against the Kansas City Royals while surrendering three hits.

-- The 30-year-old has amassed an ERA of 7.16, with 6.2 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .313 against him.
+- In seven games this season, the 24-year-old has a 3.35 ERA and 7.4 strikeouts per nine innings, while giving up a batting average of .234 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.